Frequently Asked Questions

 Is it weatherproof?

 Yes, the ShotKam is 100% weatherproof when the rear cap is ON.
+It is fine in rain or hunting scenarios, but it is not submersible, so it is not for underwater sports.
 The removable rear cap can be taken off for charging, then screwed on before shooting in order to protect the USB port from water damage.
-The ShotKam is not submersible and should only

 Will I feel the weight on my barrel?